This guide existed previously but it became corrupted or whatever, so here it is again:

 If you have the gold and your kit is finished, consider if any of your earlier items could be swapped to counter the enemy more efficiently.
 If not, upgrade your relics.

 As I said earlier, don't worry if you die whilst protecting your team.
 Your KDA at the end isn't what makes Geb (or any support), it's how well you protected your team so they could get the objectives down.
-You aren't a hunter or a warrior, your role is to assist your guys by helping them fight longer and not spend time in the fountain waiting to come back to life while the enemy takes advantage of a quiet map.
+You aren't a hunter or mage, your role is to assist your guys by helping them fight longer and not spend time in the fountain waiting to come back to life while the enemy takes advantage of a quiet map.

 A few quick ones to finish (nearly done, I know I wrote a lot)